Vash the Stampede: Design

 To make Vash's appearance distinctive, Nightow often changed the character's hair color throughout the serialization.
 Although fans questioned if this was relevant to the story, Nightow chose not to reveal his reason for it.
 In the series' climax, it is revealed that Vash's blond hair turning black is a secondary effect of overusing his supernatural powers.
 Despite his efforts in his design, Nightow regrets giving Vash and antagonist Legato Bluesummers detailed eyes because he drew them inconsistently in the manga.
+Vash's red coat was inspired by Todd McFarlane's Spawn, which Nightow is a fan of.

 Nightow had trouble designing Vash's gun as he aimed it to look visually attractive and effective to use.
 Although he originally wanted to create a gun with unlimited bullets, he replaced it with a traditional one after consulting a picture of an upside-down barrel for inspiration.
 Besides Vash's guns, Nightow portrayed him as having a supernatural power known as the "Angel Arms," in which his arms mutate to form a weapon.
 The Angel Arms adopt a feminine form and can create or give birth to matter.

 In 2023, a new Trigun anime was made, Stampede.
 Studio Orange sought to appeal to the audience and had to alter Vash's design for this reboot.
 Producers Katsuhiro Takei had been a fan of the series since reading the manga as a teenager and liked the protagonist due to his values.
-Takei wants the narrative to focus on the depths of Vash which lead to more scenes about his backstory.
-Takei stated that while in the original manga and the previous anime adaptations the story is always centered around Vash, in Trigun Stampede they "really want to focus on the depth of Vash", so they decided to focus on his origin, memories, and the time he spent with Rem and Knives.